Representations up to homotopy of Lie algebroids: Introduction

 \section{Introduction}

-Lie algebroids are infinite dimensional Lie algebras which can be thought of as a \textit{generalized tangent bundles} associated to various geometric situations.
-Apart from Lie algebras and (tangent bundles of) manifolds, examples of Lie algebroids come from foliation theory, equivariant geometry, Poisson geometry, riemannian foliations, quantization, etc. Lie algebroids are the infinitesimal counterparts of Lie groupoids exactly in the same sense in which Lie algebras are related to Lie groups, and much of the classical correspondence holds in this general setting.
-A representation of a Lie algebroid on a vector bundle is an action by derivations on the space of sections.
-In the case of tangent bundles, a representation corresponds to a flat vector bundle- note that flat vector bundles on manifolds serve as coefficient systems for cohomology theories, just like representations of Lie algebras do.
+Lie algebroids are infinite dimensional Lie algebras which can be thought of as \textit{generalized tangent bundles} associated to various geometric situations.
+Apart from Lie algebras and tangent bundles, examples of Lie algebroids come from foliation theory, equivariant geometry, Poisson geometry, riemannian foliations, quantization, etc. Lie algebroids are the infinitesimal counterparts of Lie groupoids exactly in the same way in which Lie algebras are related to Lie groups.
+Generalizing representations of Lie algebras as well as vector bundles endowed with a flat connection, a representation of a Lie algebroid on a vector bundle is an action by derivations on the space of sections.

-The aim of this paper is to introduce and study a more general notion of representation, called \textit{representation up to homotopy}.
-Our construction is inspired by Quillen's notion of superconnection \cite{Q} and fits into the general theory of structures up to homotopy.
-The idea of representations up to homotopy is to represent Lie algebroids in cochain complexes of vector bundles, rather than in vector bundles.
-We also allow the action to be flat only up to homotopy, that is, the curvature of the connection may not be zero, but it is controlled by some coherent homotopies which are part of the structure of the representation.
-The advantage of considering these representations is that they are flexible and general enough to contain interesting examples which are the correct generalization of the corresponding notions for Lie algebras.
-They also allow one to identify seemingly ad-hoc constructions and cohomology theories as instances of the cohomology with coefficients in representations.
-Our study of representations up to homotopy is motivated by applications to the following problems:\\
+The aim of this paper is to introduce and study a more general notion of representation: ``representations up to homotopy''.
+Our approach is based on Quillen's superconnections \cite{Q} and fits into the general theory of structures up to homotopy.
+The idea is to represent Lie algebroids in cochain complexes of vector bundles, rather than in vector bundles.
+In a representation up to homotopy the complex is given an action of the Lie algebroid and homotopy operators $\omega_k$ for $k\geq 2$.
+The action is required to be flat only up to homotopy, that is, the curvature of the action may be non-zero, but it is homotopic to zero via the homotopy $\omega_2$; in turn, $\omega_2$ is required to satisfy the appropriate coherence condition (Bianchi identity) only up to a homotopy given by $\omega_3$, and there are higher order coherence conditions.
+Quillen's formalism is used to book-keep the equations involved.